-■ Current Assets ■ Current Liabilities
+Current Assets Current Liabilities

 The current ratio is one measure of Palau's ability to pay its short-term obligations.
 The current ratio compares total current assets and liabilities.
-A current ratio of 2.00 to 1 indicates good current liquidity and an ability to meet the short-term obligations.
+A current ratio of 2.00 to 1 indicates good current liquidity and an ability to meet the shortterm obligations.
 This ratio includes only Palau's General Fund, the main operating fund of the government.

-At September 30, 2007, Palau had a General Fund ratio of current assets to current liabilities of .88 to 1.
-This indicates that for every dollar of current liabilities, Palau had \$88 cents to fund them.
-This is considered an unfavorable ratio, and is a decrease in the ratio of the prior period.
+At September 30, 2008, Palau had a General Fund ratio of current assets to current liabilities of .73 to 1.
+This indicates that for every dollar of current liabilities, Palau had 73 cents to fund them.
+This is considered an unfavorable ratio, and continues a decline in the ratios calculated in prior years.

-Quick Ratio

-How is our short-term cash position?
+Ouick Ratio How is our short-term cash position?